shahradshj/wizarding-wireless-network/README.md

 ]
 ```

-- `GET /series/{series_id}`: Retrieves details of a specific series and its episodes.
+- `GET /series/{series_id}`: Retrieves details of the given series and its episodes.
 ```jsonc
 {
     "id": "b73ae3ca4f5543f689ef32a5442729da",